haiwen/seafile-admin-docs/manual/administration/account.md

 #### Forgot Admin Account or Password?

-You may run `reset-admin.sh` script under seafile-server directory.
+You may run `reset-admin.sh` script under seafile-server-latest directory.
 This script would help you reset the admin account and password.
 Your data will not be deleted from the admin account, this only unlocks and changes the password for the admin account.

+!!! tip
+    Enter into the docker image, then go to `/opt/seafile/seafile-server-latest`

 #### User Quota Notice